LukeStashWalker/stashwalker/README.md

     - cyan
         - any type of sign
     <!-- - single or double chest if the chest is in a dungeon with a broken spawner (potential kit shop dropoff location) -->
-- new chunks: renders red rectangles in over world around new chunks, enabling you to follow chunk trails
+- new chunks: renders red rectangles in over world around new chunks (based on copper ore), enabling you to follow chunk trails
 - sign reader: posts text of signs you pass by in chat HUD

 ![alt text](screenshots/1.png)